sfepy/sfepy/doc/developer_guide.rst

 site - the git repository (*not* the latest released sources).

-We use `git <http://git-scm.com/>`_ to track source code, documentation, examples and other files related to the project.
+We use `git <http://git-scm.com/>`_ to track source code, documentation, examples, and other files related to the project.

-It is not necessary to learn git in order to contribute to *SfePy* but we strongly suggest you do so as soon as possible - it is an extremely useful tool not just for writing code, but also for tracking revisions of articles, Ph.D. theses, books, ...
-It will also look well in your CV :-) It is also much easier for us to integrate changes that are in form of a nice git patch than in another form.
+It is not necessary to learn git in order to contribute to *SfePy* but we strongly suggest you do so as soon as possible - it is an extremely useful tool not just for writing code, but also for tracking revisions of articles, Ph.D. theses, books, ... it will also look well in your CV :-) It is also much easier for us to integrate changes that are in form of a nice git patch than in another form.